danielvoicu136/gameplay_cstrike_dota2/README.md

 - Easy to add new skills, ultimate and rune (need only the definition , the menus, saves and infrastructure are automated)
 - Easy to configure each skill max level and access level (implemented in definition)
 - Easy to configure each ultimate level and access level (implemented in definition)
-- Set the PLAYER MAX LEVEL and the xp will be auto calculated (parametric in config.ini)
+- Set the PLAYER MAX LEVEL and the XP will be auto calculated (parametric in config.ini)
 - Set the SKILL MAX LEVEL and the skill powers will be auto balanced (parametric in definition)
 - Built in : Bank $ System , TimePlayed H System
 - Loot Box the rune on death and other bonuses
 - Help guides local built in menus (easy to understand, eliminate the need for HTML CSS based MOTDs due to high loading time)
+- Save System is based on nVault Array (no need to do anything, no database required, is saved locally on your server, plug and play)
 - Press M to open the game main menu
+- MySQL support comming soon
 - More maintenance updates